Crypto · Finance

 This varies by exchange.
 Compare multiple exchanges and choose the one that best suits your needs.

-Bitcoin funding fees aren't just a simple cost — they're an important indicator reflecting market supply and demand dynamics as well as investor sentiment.
-Traders use them to gauge market trends and refine their strategies.
-A rise in funding fees can signal market overheating, while a decline may indicate stabilization.
-Keep a close eye on them. [[TOOL:slug]]
+Expert Insights Bitcoin funding fees are more than just a trading cost.
+They are also an important indicator of supply and demand dynamics, positioning, and investor sentiment.
+Traders use them to read market trends and adjust their strategies.
+Rising funding fees can point to an overheated market, while falling fees may suggest conditions are stabilizing.
+Keep them on your radar. [[TOOL:slug]]

 🔧 Related Free Tools